jstromsoe/reach-docs/docs/quickstart.md

 Take Micro-USB<-->USB cable that is coming with the package.
 Plug Micro-USB end of the cable into Micro-USB port on Reach and plug another end into 5V power source such as USB power bank, USB wall adapter or USB port of a computer.

+More on power supply [here](power-supply.md).

 ### Connecting and placing antenna

 Plug antenna cable into MCX socket on Reach.
 Place antenna on a ground plane.
 It could be a cut piece of metal > 100mm in diameter, roof of a car or metal roof of a building.
 There should be no obstacles near the antenna that could block the sky view higher than 30 degrees above horizon.

 <font color="red">Do not test the device indoors or near large buildings.
 RTK requires good satellite reception. </font>

+More on antenna placement [here](antenna-placement.md).

 ### Connecting to Reach

 When Reach is powered for the first time it will create a Wi-Fi hotspot.
 Open a list of Wi-Fi networks on your smartphone, tablet or laptop and connect to a network named "reach:part_of_mac_address".
 For example, **reach:66:ac**.
-The network password is "emlidreach".
+The network password is "**emlidreach**".

 ### Setting up Wi-Fi